wp-plugins/akismet/readme.txt

 = 3.0.3 =

 * Added a filter to disable logging of Akismet debugging information.
+* Removed the "Check for Spam" button from the Spam folder.

 = 3.0.2 =
 *Release Date - 18th August, 2014*